Skip to content

 Is Lifespring a good charity?

-Lifespring is a registered charity (no. 1160962) working in children & youth in RH12 1JF.
+Lifespring is a registered charity (no. 1160962) working in international aid in Reigate · RH12 1JF.
 Its latest Charity Commission filing directs 100% of spending to charitable activities, holding roughly 5 months of reserves, and files its annual accounts on time.
-Reported income has been declining over recent years.
+Reported income has been growing (≈12% a year).
 CharityCompare's Clarity Score rates the organisation only from public Charity Commission accounts — accountability, financial health, efficiency and community support — not the quality or impact of its programmes.

-Lifespring has a Clarity Score of 97 out of 100 on CharityCompare (4 stars, Exceptional).
+Lifespring has a Clarity Score of 97 out of 100 on CharityCompare (5 stars, Exceptional).
 Charity Commission registration number 1160962.
 Status: Registered.
-Primary cause area: Children & youth.
-Latest accounts year 2020: total income £516k, with 100% of expenditure on charitable activities.
+Primary cause area: International aid.
+Latest accounts year 2024: total income £801k, with 100% of expenditure on charitable activities.
 Accounts filing: up to date.
 Reserves: approximately 5 months of operating costs.
 No major red flags from our filing review.
 Scores are independent and based on official filings — not a donation recommendation.

 Data from Charity Commission register, last updated .